Home

 • furniture.

-Need I add any more to the list?
-Another alarming pollutant lurks in your house.
-Radon-222 is a colorless, tasteless, odorless and naturally occurring radioactive gas and it creeps into the basement from the ground.
+Do I need to add anything else?
+There's another alarming pollutant in your house.
+Radon-222 is a colorless, tasteless, odorless and naturally occurring radioactive gas that creeps into basements.
+Cancer is caused by radioactivity.

 Have I got the Wrong Idea?

-Maybe you know something that the world needs to hear about.
-This short list cannot include everything and if it's important to you, it's important to me.
+Maybe you know something I don't.
+Something the world needs to hear about.
+This short website cannot include everything and if it's important to you, it's important to me.

-So what really causes global warming?
+So what's really the story with global warming?
 I'd like to know.
 If you have a picture, I'll even include it here.
 Try me.

 Author Information (optional)